 CVi Connect – CVi Connect is an iPad application for use by families, educators, medical professionals and others in support of children with Cortical Visual Impairment.
 The CVi Connect app is based on the lifelong work of Dr. Christine Roman-Lantzy.

 CVI Teacher blog – Ellen Mazel is a TVI who works with students with visual impairments, deafblindness and cortical visual impairment.
+Her CVI Teacher blog is one of the best resources around for anyone in the field of cortical visual impairment.
 She teaches Cortical Visual Impairment: Assessment and Education in the Vision Studies graduate program at the University of Massachusetts Boston.
-She has studied CVI with Christine Roman-Lantzy for 10 years.
+Ellen has studied CVI with Christine Roman-Lantzy for over 10 years.

 Little Bear Sees – Little Bear Sees is a great starting point for families and others who are new to CVI.